akruszewski/gibl/manuscript/chapter2.md

 There are three important notions in a Lisp, and thus Racket:

 1. Primitives or axioms, starting points.
-For example numbers, strings are something we do not have to implement ourselves since they are already included in the programming language.
+For example numbers, strings are something we do not have to implement ourselves since they are already included in the programming language
 1. Means of composition.
-We have a way to compose primitives in attempt to do complex calculations.
+We have a way to compose primitives in attempt to do complex calculations
 1. Abstraction, or capturing composition of primitives.
 For example, if we find ourselves doing some calculation over and over again, it would be good to capture (abstract, or wrap) it in a function.
-We will cover functions later in this chapter.
+We will cover functions later in this chapter

 In our opinion, building a cryptocurrency (or anything, for that matter) in Racket will imply that you can do the same in most other languages with ease.